ZeroIPDev/bytepack/README.md

 ### Prerequisites

 1. Download and install [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/); ensure you have the `Desktop development with C++` package enabled in the installer
-2. A working copy of the `ziptools` repo
-3. Download and install [Haxe](https://haxe.org/download/); ensure both the Haxe and Neko components are selected during installation
+2. Download and install [Haxe](https://haxe.org/download/); ensure both the Haxe and Neko components are selected during installation
-4. Download the required libraries using `haxelib install [library]`:
+3. Download the required libraries using `haxelib install [library]`:

 * `openfl`
 * `crypto`

-5. Enter `haxelib run openfl setup` to complete OpenFL installation
+4. Enter `haxelib run openfl setup` to complete OpenFL installation

 ### Installation